sagemath/sagewiki_to_gh-2022-10-10/devel/LatexToWorksheet.md

   linking work properly, it is necessary to create a pristine user and insert the worksheets properly into the notebook storage area.
-In the following, you must use the new user "linear", password and notebook location can be adjusted.
+In the following, you must use the new user "linear", but password and notebook location can be adjusted.
 But the notebook location needs to end with ".sagenb".
   {{{
 $ sage